Brill-Noether reconstruction of index one prime Fano threefolds: index one prime Fano threefolds and their Kuznetsov components

-In this subsection, we define \emph{gluing objects} arising from Kuznetsov components $\Ku(X)$ and $\cA_X$ with respect to different semiorthogonal decompositions for derived categories of prime Fano threefolds of even genus $g\geq 6$.
-We furthermore investigate the relationship between the different gluing objects.
+In this subsection, we define \emph{gluing objects} associated with the Kuznetsov components $\Ku(X)$ and $\cA_X$ arising from different semiorthogonal decompositions of the derived category of an even-genus prime Fano threefold $X$, where $g\geq 6$.
+We also compare the resulting gluing objects.